 How do you create a sales page that sells?
 It’s simple.

-A perfect sales page is one that genuinely puts customers first.
-It zeroes in on a specific need your customers have, and convinces them that your product or service is a best-in-class provider for that need.
+As such, the perfect sales page genuinely puts customers first.
+It zeroes in on a specific customer need and convinces them that your product or service is the best-in-class provider for that need.

 Today, every business says they “prioritize customers over everything” they’re doing.
-But you can always test the validity of their claim by looking at their sales pages, product pages, or services pages.
-See what a customer-first sales page looks like below.
+But you can always test the validity of their claim by looking at their sales, product, or service pages.

 What is a sales page?